ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.3 Metabolism and Elimination

-Two transport protein was implemented into the model via Michaelis-Menten kinetics
+Two transport proteins were implemented into the model via Michaelis-Menten kinetics - OATP1B1 and BCRP.

 * OATP1B1